-- 9.1 The SA Report will be published alongside the Core Strategy Publication Document for public consultation.
+- 9.1 The SA Report will be published alongside the Draft Core Strategy for public consultation.
 This will be to allow the public the opportunity to comment on the SA Report and to highlight any new information that need to be taken into account.
 All comments will be analysed and used to inform further review of the SA Report.
-The document together with any representations that will be received will be submitted to the Secretary of State for Independent Examination. - 9.2 When the Core Strategy is adopted, all statutory consultees and the public will be informed about how the SA has influenced the policies of the Core Strategy.
+The Council will consider a revised version of the SA Report before it is finally published.
+This will be published formally for consultation before it is submitted to the Secretary of State for Examination. - 9.2 When the Core Strategy is adopted, all statutory consultees and the public will be informed about how the SA has influenced the policies of the Core Strategy.
 This will be set out in the form of a report that will be in the public domain.